jls42/ai-powered-markdown-translator/README-gpt-4-1106-preview-en.md

 ## License

-This project is under the GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007.
 See the [LICENSE](LICENSE) file for more details.

-**This document has been translated from the fr version by the gpt-4-1106-preview model.**
+**This document has been translated from the fr version by the model gpt-4-1106-preview.**